The Principle Approach®(1) to Writing is Above Average

 “Book reports, reports from the encyclopedia on specific subjects (i.e. kangaroo), and summaries of books are not writing; they are copying and restating another’s opinion.
 They do not teach reasoning or encourage one’s own opinion.”4

 Students are much more capable than many give them credit for.
-Of course, in the early elementary and elementary years, we help guide them with the application of the Principle Approach® to writing.
+Of course, in the early elementary and elementary years, we help guide them with these applications to writing.
 Oh but once they soar on their own, it’s a beautiful thing!

 2. Judah Bible Curriculum, ©2010 by Bill Burtness, p.
 7